|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 4th Fighter-Interceptor Wing

-On September 21, 1953 this MiG-15bis 2015357 took off piloted by Lt.
+On September 21, 1953 a North Korean MiG-15bis 2015357 took off piloted by Lt.
 No Kum-sok who defected across the 38th parallel and landed at Kimpo Air Base (K-14).
 His intact aircraft was transported to the United States for technical evaluation.

 After the Korean War, Kimpo continued to be used by USAF and the ROK as a military airfield.
 In 1958, designated Seoul Airport or Seoul international Airport and used as the primary airport servicing Seoul.
 Also known as Gimpo International Airport (Gimpo Gukje Gonghang, 김포국제공항).